 To brew your coffee, you need to move the portafilter – which has already been dosed and tamped for you – from one part of the machine to the next.
 Plus, you operate the milk frothing wand yourself.
 Although it can be programmed to create the right balance of milk/foam for your preferred espresso coffee drink which is a fantastic feature.

-The touch screen comes with five pre-programmed coffee options from espresso to flat white to latte.
+The touchscreen comes with 5 pre-programmed coffee options from espresso to flat white to latte.
 Or, you can program your own perfect coffee from a dizzying array of settings.

 So, this super-automatic coffee machine from Breville will satisfy anyone who loves to get right into the settings.
 As well as those who just want a great cup every time.